perforce/helix-authentication-extension/docs/Administrator-Guide.md

 The `Service-URL` field must be changed to the address of the authentication service by which the Helix Server can make a connection.

 The `Auth-Protocol` can be any value supported by the authentication service.
 This determines the authentication protocol for SSO users to authenticate.
 This setting is optional because the authentication service will use its own settings to determine the protocol.

+The `Authority-Cert`, `Client-Cert`, and `Client-Key` settings relate to the TLS/SSL certificates that the extension uses when connecting to the authentication service.
+See the [Certificates](#certificates) section for more information.

 ##### Example